Associate Dean & Director, Student Engagement

 Building community is something the south Florida native Rachel Head takes seriously.
-"The work of the Dean's Office does nothing if not complement and support the work of the classroom," she says.
+"The work of the Division of Student Affairs does nothing if not complement and support the work of the classroom," she says.
 "We're another community of teachers, here to add on to what's learned elsewhere on campus."

 Head came to Swarthmore in June 2008 from Dartmouth College, where for two years she led a program focused on integrating faculty into residential education activities.
 She previously served in the student life offices of the University of North Carolina-Chapel Hill, the Center for Academic Programs Abroad in London, England, and the University of South Florida, where she coordinated volunteer activities and service learning in the University's Center for Civic Engagement.